jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 ##### TYPES OF INDEXES

-1. Single-column: the simplest and most common.
+__Single-column__: the simplest and most common.
 Best used with frequently searched columns used in the `WHERE` clause.

-__EXAMPLE__:
+_EXAMPLE_:
 ```sql
 CREATE INDEX last_name_idx
 ON Customers (last_name)
 ```

-2. Unique Indexes: Best used when designing database one columns that are to be distinct.
+__Unique Indexes__: Best used when designing database one columns that are to be distinct.
 This will help ensure the constraint on the inputed data.
 Primary keys implicitly defined unique index.

 ```sql
 CREATE UNIQUE INDEX last_name_idx
 ON Customers (last_name)
 ```

-3. Composite Indexes: index on two or more columns of a table (typically columns frequently queried together).
+__Composite Indexes__: index on two or more columns of a table (typically columns frequently queried together).
 Order matters, therefore consider putting the most frequently used column first.

 ```sql